meyerv11045/notes/notes/software_design/patterns/adapter.md

 - Considerations:
     - How much adapting to do?
     - Focus on a good client experience
-    - Pluggable adapters- dynamicly create and change different types of adapters at runtime
+    - Pluggable adapters- dynamically create and change different types of adapters at runtime

 ## Sample Code